 REFUND AND REPAYMENT POLICY: A student who withdraws or is administratively withdrawn from Midwestern State University (MSU) may be eligible to receive a refund for all or a portion of the tuition, fees, and room/board charges that were paid to MSU for the semester.
-HOWEVER, if the student received financial aid (federal/state/institutional grants, loans, and/or scholarships), all or a portion of the refund will be returned to the financial aid programs.
+HOWEVER, if the student received financial aid (federal/state/institutional grants, loans, and/or scholarships), all or a portion of the refund may be returned to the financial aid programs.
 As described below, two formulas exist in determining the amount of the refund.
 Examples of each refund calculation will be made available upon request.

-FEDERAL "RETURN OF TITLE IV AID" POLICY: As mandated by the 1998 Reauthorization of the Higher Education Act, the federal refund formula is applicable to any student receiving Title IV aid, which includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan, Federal Stafford Loan (Subsidized and/or Unsubsidized), and Federal PLUS Loans (this refund calculation excludes Federal Work-Study).
-The federal refund formula provides a return of Title IV aid if the student withdraws before completing at least 60% of the semester.
-The actual refund percentage is equal to the number of calendar days remaining in the semester divided by the total number of calendar days in the semester.
+FEDERAL "RETURN OF TITLE IV AID" POLICY: The federal refund formula is applicable to any student receiving Title IV aid, which includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan, Federal Stafford Loan (Subsidized and/or Unsubsidized), and Federal PLUS Loans (this refund calculation excludes Federal Work-Study).
+The federal refund formula provides a return of Title IV aid if the student withdraws, is administratively withdrawn, or voluntarily ceases attendance in all classes before completing at least 60% of the semester.
 If any refund remains after the required return of the Title IV aid, the refund will then be used to repay other state/institutional grants and/or scholarships, as detailed below in the State Refund Policy.
 If any financial aid funds are released to the student prior to the student's withdrawal (via a refund check as a result of a credit balance on the student's account), the student may then be required to repay all or a portion of the financial aid funds that had been previously released to the student.
 A student not receiving Title IV aid will have his/her refund calculated using only the State Refund Policy, as detailed below.

-STATE REFUND POLICY: A student who withdraws from the University will receive a pro-rated refund of tuition, fees, and room/board charges, in accordance with the following schedule:
+STATE REFUND POLICY: A student who withdraws from the University will receive a pro-rated refund of tuition, fees, and room/board charges, in accordance with the schedule shown on page 37.